xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   * {% link "Shipping" ref_7tvT7GEK %}
   * {% link "Payments" ref_gm10twDM %}

-* **System tools** : This menu section provides tools for advanced Admin area management.
-Use it when you need to make a store backup, check the system logs and current environment description, clear the data cache, configure HTTPS settings or perfrom consistency and integrity checks.
+* **System tools** : This section provides tools for advanced Admin area management.
+Use it when you need to back up your store, check the system logs and current environment description, clear the data cache, configure HTTPS settings or perfrom consistency and integrity checks.

 ## Info Dashboard